Drones paralyse British airport, grounding Christmas travellers

 One waiting at the airport said: “At Gatwick Airport, drone chaos, surprisingly good natured, but complete mayhem.”

-Reporting by Sarah Young in London and Ismail Shakil in Bengaluru; Additional reporting by Alistair Smout and Andrew MacAskill; Editing by Andrew Cawthorne, Alison Williams and James Dalgleish
+Reporting by Sarah Young in London and Ismail Shakil in Bengaluru; Additional reporting by Alistair Smout; Editing by Andrew Cawthorne, Alison Williams and James Dalgleish